Excretion: Animals

 In animals, the main excretory products are carbon dioxide, ammonia (in ammoniotelics), urea (in ureotelics), uric acid (in uricotelics), guanine (in Arachnida), and creatine.
 The liver and kidneys clear many substances from the blood (for example, in renal excretion), and the cleared substances are then excreted from the body in the urine and feces.

 Aquatic animals usually excrete ammonia directly into the external environment, as this compound has high solubility and there is ample water available for dilution.
 In terrestrial animals, ammonia-like compounds are converted into other nitrogenous materials, i.e. urea, that are less harmful as there is less water in the environment and ammonia itself is toxic.
 This process is called detoxification.

 Birds

 White cast of uric acid defecated along with the dark feces by a lizard.
 Insects, birds and some other reptiles also use a similar mechanism.

 Birds excrete their nitrogenous wastes as uric acid in the form of a paste.
 Although this process is metabolically more expensive, it allows more efficient water retention and it can be stored more easily in the egg.
 Many avian species, especially seabirds, can also excrete salt via specialized nasal salt glands, the saline solution leaving through nostrils in the beak.

 Insects

 In insects, a system involving Malpighian tubules is used to excrete metabolic waste.
 Metabolic waste diffuses or is actively transported into the tubule, which transports the wastes to the intestines.
 The metabolic waste is then released from the body along with fecal matter.

 The excreted material may be called ejecta.
 In pathology the word ejecta is more commonly used.

+In fiction

+Excretion was traditionally a taboo subject in fiction and was rarely depicted explicitly, although later works have used it for satire, worldbuilding, horror and speculation about technology.
+The Encyclopedia of Science Fiction notes examples ranging from the reversed social taboos surrounding defecation in Brian Aldiss's The Dark Light Years (1964) to waste-recycling technologies in works such as Frank Herbert's Dune (1965), while spaceflight fiction has sometimes addressed the practical problems of sanitation and waste disposal.
+Depictions can also serve social or political purposes: Ursula K. Le Guin's "The Ones Who Walk Away from Omelas" (1973) associates excrement with the degradation of the abused child on whom its utopian society depends, while later works have employed toilets and excretion for comedy, horror and speculative depictions of future technology.